highcharts/highcharts-angular/README.md

 For technical support please contact [Highcharts technical support](https://www.highcharts.com/support).

+For TypeScript problems with Highcharts first see [Highcharts documentation for TypeScript usage](https://www.highcharts.com/docs/advanced-chart-features/typescript).

 ### FAQ:

 #### How to add and use indicators?

 Add [indicators](https://www.highcharts.com/docs/chart-and-series-types/technical-indicator-series) as any other module.
 [Live demo](https://codesandbox.io/s/lpn3yvv3zl)

+#### How to add and use themes?

+Add [themes](https://www.highcharts.com/docs/chart-design-and-style/themes) as any other module.
+See the [demo app](#demo-app) in this repository for an example.

+More info about custom themes in [Highcharts general documentation](https://www.highcharts.com/docs/chart-design-and-style/custom-themes-in-styled-mode).

+#### I have a general issue with Highcharts and TypeScript

+The correct repository to report such issues is [main Highcharts repository](https://github.com/highcharts/highcharts/issues).